Data-Driven Grasp Synthesis - A Survey: Introduction

-In practice, systematic and random errors are inherent to a robotic system and are due to noisy sensors and inaccurate object, robot, etc. models.
+In practice, systematic and random errors are inherent to a robotic system and are due to noisy sensors and inaccurate models of the robot's kinematics and dynamics, sensors or of the object.
 The relative position of object and hand can therefore only be known approximately which makes an accurate placement of the fingertips difficult.
 In 2000, \citet{AB:00} identified a lack of approaches towards synthesizing grasps that are robust to positioning errors.
-Since then, this problem has shifted into focus.
-One line of research follows the approach of {\em independent contact regions\/} (ICRs) as defined by~\citet{Nguyen88}: a set of regions on the object in which each finger can be independently placed anywhere without the grasp loosing the force-closure property.
+One line of research in this direction explores the concept of {\em independent contact regions\/} (ICRs) as defined by~\citet{Nguyen88}: a set of regions on the object in which each finger can be independently placed anywhere without the grasp loosing the force-closure property.
 Several examples for computing them are presented by \citet{Roa2009} or~\citet{Orebro:10}.
-Another line of research towards robustness against inaccurate end-effector positioning makes use of the caging formulation. \citet{Rodriguez2011} found that there are caging configurations of a three-fingered manipulator around a planar object that are specifically suited as a way point to grasping it.
+Another line of research towards robustness against inaccurate end-effector positioning makes use of the caging formulation. \citet{Rodriguez2011} found that there are caging configurations of a three-fingered manipulator around a planar object that are specifically suited as a waypoint to grasping it.
 Once the manipulator is in such configuration, either opening or closing the fingers is guaranteed to result in an equilibrium grasp without the need for accurate positioning of the fingers. \citet{Seo2012} exploited the fact that two-fingered immobilizing grasps of an object are always preceded by a caging configuration.
 Full body grasps of planar objects are synthesized by first finding a two-contact caging configuration and then using additional contacts to restrain the object.
 Results have been presented in simulation and demonstrated on a real robot.

 Another assumption commonly made in analytic approaches is that precise geometric and physical models of an object are available to the robot which is not always the case.
 In addition, we may not know the surface properties or friction coefficients, weight, center of mass and weight distribution.
 Some of these can be retrieved through interaction: \citet{Zhang2012} propose to use a particle filter to simultaneously estimate the physical parameters of an object and track it while it is being pushed.
 The dynamic model of the object is formulated as a mixed nonlinear complementarity problem.
 The authors show that even when the object is occluded and the state estimate cannot be updated through visual observation, the motion of the object is accurately predicted over time.
 Although methods like this relax some of the assumptions, they are still limited to simulation~\citep{Rodriguez2011,Rosales2012} or consider 2D objects~\citep{Rodriguez2011,Seo2012,Zhang2012}.